maxbucknell/eisenhardt/README.md

 ### Mail

 It is common to want to test emails locally.
-Redbox Docker comes with MailHog, which catches all emails that are sent to any email address, and displays them in a web interface.
+Eisenhardt comes with MailHog, which catches all emails that are sent to any email address, and displays them in a web interface.

-`rd info` will show you the IP address of this container.
+`eisenhardt info` will show you the IP address of this container.
 You can either hit that up directly, or add a subdomain for it in your hosts file.
-If you are using Redbox Docker with the ports mapped, this dashboard is mounted at port `:1080`.
+If you are using Eisenhardt with the ports mapped, this dashboard is mounted at port `:1080`.

-In addition to this, all emails are saved in the `.rd/mail` volume, as a record and as a convenient way of checking sources directly.
+In addition to this, all emails are saved in the `.eisenhardt/mail` volume, as a record and as a convenient way of checking sources directly.

 ## Technical Details

-### `.rd` Directory
+### `.eisenhardt` Directory

-When you run `rd init`, it creates a directory at the root of your Magento 2 installation.
+When you run `eisenhardt init`, it creates a directory at the root of your Magento 2 installation.
 This contains some volumes, the various configuration files for Docker Compose, and some server configuration files.